 His meadows where he lives in Blairstown NJ are exceptionally lush this year due to the plentiful rains.
-As we walked through the trails, he pointed out a common buckthorn (Rhamnus athartica) that he cut down.
+As we walked through the trails, he pointed out common buckthorn (Rhamnus athartica) that he cut down.
 First one he saw around here.
 They were brought from Europe in the mid-1800s.
 It was once sold in nurseries as a hedge plant before taking over New England, then became banned for sale in the 1930’s.

 Dennis’s enthusiasm over three juniper hairstreaks (Callophrys gryneus) was contagious.
 I had to look closely to appreciate the ornate green, taupe with white streak details of this rare to see petite beauty with only an inch wingspan.
-The next day he recorded 16 juniper hairstreaks in a two-hour butterfly survey during which he found 20 species of the 70 he’s had on his property to-date.
+The next day he recorded 16 juniper hairstreaks in a two-hour butterfly survey during which he found 20 species of the 70 he’s had on his property to date.
 “A very productive day.”

 “Remember the bluebird that tapped on the glass for mealworm handouts?” he began his story.
-“This year I placed the bowl high on the deck rail away from the slider.
+“This year, I placed the bowl high on the deck rail away from the slider.
 Friends visiting marveled at the bluebirds when a bear I named Buddy came by.
 Only a few feet from Buddy a bobcat meandered.
 The biggest one I’ve ever seen!
 Not far behind a doe grazing.
 It was amazing to see all of them so close together!”
 Dennis’s animated excitement in full gear.

-As we walked along a path towards the back of the property Dennis pointed out the large paw shaped worn turf made by male bear making their mark in pursuit of Buddy, who he thought was a male until she showed up with two cubs a few years back.
+As we walked along a path towards the back of the property, Dennis pointed out the large paw-shaped worn turf made by male bears making their mark in the pursuit of Buddy, who he thought was a male until she showed up with two cubs a few years back.